 We create and nurture initiatives from the most innovative urban scholars.

-Some initiatives focus primarily on scientific research and disciplinary frontiers, others on learning and engagement.
-All initiatives share a comprehensive interdisciplinary approach to tackling the opportunities and challenges of cities.
+Some initiatives focus primarily on scientific research and disciplinary frontiers, while others on learning and engagement.
+All initiatives share a comprehensive interdisciplinary approach to tackling the challenges and opportunities of cities.

 Karla Scherer Distinguished Service Professor in American Culture; A Partnership with UChicago Arts